One-Sort Recycling Collection

 - Your recycling cart must be at your collection point by 6 a.m. on your collection day each recycling week.
-To sign up to receive email reminders to place your recycling out at your collection point, visit the Find Your Recycling Day webpage.
+To sign up to receive email reminders to place your recycling out at your collection point, visit our Find Your Recycling Day webpage.

 - Customers are provided with a recycling cart, either a small or a large cart.
 City crews deliver and maintain all carts.
 If your cart is damaged, call Solid Waste & Recycling at (612) 673-2917 to request for your cart to be repaired.

-- Extra recyclables may be placed next to the recycling cart in a cardboard box or in paper bags.
+- Occasional extra recyclables may be placed next to the recycling cart in a cardboard box or in paper bags.
 If you consistently have extra recycling, an extra cart will be assigned to your household.
 You may also call Solid Waste & Recycling at (612) 673-2917 to request an additional one-sort cart.
 There is no charge for additional one-sort carts.